-A well-chosen nutritional plan can help improve our daily sense of health and wellbeing and can help overcome a large range of minor health problems.
-Good nutrition can also support the wellbeing of individual’s living with more serious chronic health conditions.
+A well-chosen nutritional plan can help improve our daily sense of health and wellbeing and can help overcome a broad range of health issues.
+Good nutrition can also support the wellbeing of individual’s living with chronic and more serious health conditions.

 But what is ‘good’ nutrition?

 There is no universal diet or way of eating that suits every individual.

 There is however a way of eating that is appropriate and suitable for each of us.
 Nutrition is much more than a deep understanding of nutrient values and the composition of foods.
 Nutrition is about understanding the nutritional demands of any individual, in both health and illness, and determining their body’s ability to make use of the nutrients in the foods they eat, or the nutritional supplements they invest in.